bw-math/bw-math/source/references/python/01_SETUP.rst

 In order to create graphics, we need a graphics library.

-The following command installs a PNG/JPEG rendering engines on your ChromeBook,
+The following command installs a PNG/JPEG rendering engine on your ChromeBook,

 .. code:: shell